 Unfortunately, their docile nature and small size make them vulnerable to aggressive tank mates and predators.

 Keeping them with many algae eaters will create competition for food, and they might not get enough, especially if the tank is small or has little algae.
-If you must keep them with other algae-eating fish and snails, you can provide them with alternative food.
+You can provide alternative food if you must keep them with other algae-eating fish and snails.

 Conclusion